alvinobarboza/Settings_App/README.md

 # Settings_App

-Simple app for Android TV servings as shortcut to Android Settings.
+Simple app for Android TV serving as shortcut to Android Settings.